Bo Ekelund

 Ekelund retired from competitions in 1921, when he took an engineering job in Shanghai with the company Armerad Betong, eventually becoming its director.
-After returning to Sweden, he was also active in local politics as a member of the town council.
-In parallel he acted as a sports administrator, serving as Secretary-General of the Stockholm University Sports Club in 1915, President of the Swedish Athletic Association in 1925–34, and Secretary-General of the IAAF in 1930–46.
+After returning to Sweden, he was also active in local politics, serving on the town council.
+In parallel, he acted as a sports administrator, serving as Secretary-General of the Stockholm University Sports Club in 1915, President of the Swedish Athletic Association in 1925–34, and Secretary-General of the IAAF in 1930–46.
 He also held a leading position at the Swedish Olympic Committee.

+Ekelund was the father of business man Göran Ekelund and grandfather of financier Peter Ekelund.